Computer model locks in Steelers vs. Lions picks, score prediction

 How to bet Pittsburgh Steelers vs. Detroit Lions in NFL Week 16 action on CBS and Paramount+

 Kickoff from Ford Field is set for 4:25 p.m.
 ET on CBS and Paramount+.
 The Lions are 7-point favorites in the latest Steelers vs. Lions odds at DraftKings, and the over/under for total points scored is 52.
+The Lions are -370 money line favorites (risk $370 to win $100), while the Steelers are +295 underdogs.
 Before you make any Lions vs. Steelers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Steelers vs. Lions on Sunday